FlatlinerDOA/OpenQ/README.md

 <pre>
 {
   "type":"urn:simpleq/failed",
-  "errorcode":"InboxNotFound",
+  "errorcode":"UserNotFound",
-  "error":"The specified inbox does not exist"
+  "error":"The specified user does not exist"
 }
 </pre>